 It is also possible to remain with your guide for the 1 day return to Windhoek at the end of the trip, making the itinerary 10 days in total.

 Please note that this safari will be going to Victoria Falls in Zimbabwe.
 Please read about the visa requirements here.The Delta & Falls tour is run as a camping tour.

-This tour departs on selected Friday from Windhoek.
+This tour departs on selected Fridays from Windhoek.

 With the guided return to Windhoek the trip returns on a Sunday, late afternoon/early evening.
 For those who aren’t returning, it ends on the Saturday in Victoria Falls town.

 B = Breakfast, L = Lunch, D = Dinner, SC = Self-Categring, RO = Room Only